netbirdio/netbird/README.md

 * Occasionally, the NAT-traversal is unsuccessful due to strict NATs (e.g. mobile carrier-grade NAT).
   For that matter, there is support for a relay server fallback (TURN) and a secure Wireguard tunnel is established via TURN server.
   [Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in Wiretrustee setups.

-### What Wiretrustee is not doing:
-* Wireguard key management.
-In consequence, you need to generate peer keys and specify them on Wiretrustee initialization step.
-This feature is on the roadmap.
-* Peer address management.
-You have to specify a unique peer local address (e.g. 10.30.30.1/24) when configuring Wiretrustee.
-This feature is on the roadmap.

 ### Product Roadmap
 - [Public Roadmap](https://github.com/wiretrustee/wiretrustee/projects/2)